-For the 2002 linked file, 1.0% of all infant death records could not be linked to their corresponding birth certificates.
+For the 2002 birth cohort linked file 292, or 1.0% of all infant death records could not be linked to their corresponding birth certificates.
 Unlinked records are included in a separate data file in this data set.
 The unlinked record file uses the same record layout as the numerator file of linked birth and infant death records.
 However, except as noted below, tape locations 1-210, reserved for information from the matching birth certificate, are blank since no matching birth certificate could be found for these records.
 The sex field (tape location 79) contains the sex of infant as reported on the death certificate, rather than the sex of infant from the birth certificate, which is not available.
 The race field (tape location 36-37) contains the race of the decedent as reported on the death certificate rather than the race of mother as reported on the birth certificate as is the case with the linked record file.
-The race of mother on the birth certificate is generally considered to be more accurate than the race information from the death certificate (see section on Comparison of race data from birth and death certificates in the Mortality Technical Appendix included in this documentation).
+The race of mother on the birth certificate is generally considered to be more accurate than the race information from the death certificate.
 Also, date of birth as reported on the death certificate is used to generate age at death.
-This information is used in place of date of birth from the birth certificate, which is not available.

 Documentation table 6 shows counts of unlinked records by race and age at death for each State of residence.
-The user is cautioned in using table 6 that the race and residence items are based on information reported on the death certificate; whereas, tables 1-5 present data from the linked file in which the race and residence items are based on information reported on the birth certificate. (see section on Comparison of race data from birth and death certificates in the Mortality Technical Appendix included in this documentation).
+The user is cautioned in using table 6 that the race and residence items are based on information reported on the death certificate; whereas, tables 1-5 present data from the linked file in which the race and residence items are based on information reported on the birth certificate.